traefik/hub/api-gateway/2-secure-applications/m2m.md

 ![Decode JWT Access Token](./images/oauth2-decode.png)

-There is an other mode allowed with this middleware, where we set _ClientId_ and _ClientSecret_ directly on Traefik Hub.
+There is another mode allowed with this middleware, where we set _ClientId_ and _ClientSecret_ directly on Traefik Hub.
 Let's try it out.

 ```mermaid
 ---